Objectives of the BSBA program

 253 Business Administration Building, 419-372-2747

 The Bachelor of Science in Business Administration is a 122 credit hour program consisting of a solid business curriculum built on the foundations of a revised general education curriculum.
-Admission to the business program is selective and all business majors are required to go through the signature applied core and traditional business core.
-The applied core consists of four courses with three one-credit hour courses (BIZX 1100, 2200 & 3300) and one three-credit hour course (BIZX 4000).
-BIZX 1100 is taken in freshman year.
-BIZX 2200 in sophomore year, BIZX 3300 in junior year and the applied core culminates with BIZX 4000 in senior year.
-The hands-on laboratory based applied core course sequence exposes students to a shifting focus from consumer (BIZX 1100) to product & services (BIZX 2200) to company (BIZX 3300) and integrating all of these in BIZX 4000.
-A student has an option to specialize in one or more of 14 business specializations - accounting, applied economics, business analytics & intelligence, economics, finance, individualized business, information systems auditing & control, insurance, information systems, international business, management, marketing, sales & services marketing, and supply chain management.
+Admission to the business program is selective and all business majors are required to go through business core classes.
+Beyond traditional business coursework are four three-credit hour courses that introduce and reinforce business knowledge through active program based learning opportunities.
+Beginning with BA 1500, first year students are engaged in professional development and exploring career opportunities.
+As a sophomore, BA 2030 focuses on effective business communication while BA 3500 allows juniors to delve further into ethical decision making, corporate social responsibility, and sustainability.
+As a senior, all the business knowledge culminates in BA 4500 to solve real business issues.
+In addition to the applied and business core, students will select one or more of 14 business specializations - accounting, applied economics, business analytics & intelligence, economics, finance, individualized business, information systems, information systems auditing & control, insurance, international business, management, marketing, sales & services marketing, and supply chain management.

 Program Goals and Objectives: